krouvas/Monopoly_Chance_Calculator/README.md

 (well mixed) round.

-These data are in theory able to be used to create a win all strategy but up until now they have been used to precissely predict the winner of a game well before any intuitive signs showed up indicating towards that players victory.<br>
+These data are in theory able to be used to create a win all strategy but up until now they have been used to precissely predict the winner of a game well before any intuitive signs showed up indicating towards that players victory.

-<h2>Results</h2>
+Please refer to the index image at the bottom of the page to see where each property is located on the board.<br>

+<h1>Results</h1>

 <h3>PRIORITY NUMBERS</h3>